archith-datta-erigineni/postgres-with-java/README.md

 This is a simple Java Swing App demonstrating how to query Postgres using Java.

 The app supports adding, retrieving, deleting, and editing cars in an inventory table in Postgres.
-Cars are validating for legitimacy using the NHTSA Vehicle API.
+Cars are validated for legitimacy using the NHTSA Vehicle API.

 **Features**